Azure/ARO-RP/docs/upstream-differences.md

 * ARO deploys a private link service in order for the RP to be able to communicate with the cluster.

+* ARO runs a dnsmasq service on the nodes through the use of a machineconfig to resolve api-int and *.apps domains on the node locally allowing for custom DNS configured on the VNET.